PlanktoScope/PlanktoScope/documentation/docs/setup/software/index.md

 - `adafruithat`: this configuration of the PlanktoScope distro is compatible with v2.1 of the PlanktoScope hardware, which uses the Adafruit Stepper Motor HAT.

-- `pscopehat`: this configuration of the PlanktoScope distro is compatible with all versions of the PlanktoScope hardware starting with hardware v2.3; those hardware versions use a custom HAT.
+- `planktoscopehat`: this configuration of the PlanktoScope distro is compatible with all versions of the PlanktoScope hardware starting with hardware v2.3; those hardware versions use a custom HAT.
+Note that in software versions v2.3 and v2023.9.0, the word `pscopehat` was used instead of `planktoscopehat`.

-If you have a v2.1 PlanktoScope, you should probably use an `adafruithat` SD card image; if you have a PlanktoScope from FairScope or any hardware version after v2.3, you should probably use the `pscopehat` SD card image.
+If you have a v2.1 PlanktoScope, you should probably use an `adafruithat` SD card image; if you have a PlanktoScope from FairScope or any hardware version after v2.3, you should probably use the `planktoscopehat` SD card image.

 ## Installation